Xmetalfanx/linuxSetup/README.md

 ## Known issues

-### Cinnamon and OpenSuse

 ### Some RPMs are not being signed by the devs

--  I can not say this is the case for all apps; however, to my knowledge GitKraken and Atom (see [https://github.com/atom/atom/issues/16499](https://github.com/atom/atom/issues/16499) for more info on Atom) ... they recommend ignoring it ... .and it still does work I can confirm but this doesn't seem like a good idea
+-  I can not say this is the case for all apps; however, to my knowledge GitKraken and Atom (see [https://github.com/atom/atom/issues/16499](https://github.com/atom/atom/issues/16499) for more info on Atom) ... they recommend ignoring it ... .and it still does work I can confirm but this doesn't seem like a good idea.

+### KDE Neon Updating Output

+-  The output of the updating is not as clean as apt-get upgrade or apt upgrade ... not sure if I can really do anything as that is on the way they upgrade via the CLI and has nothing to do with my scripts

 ---